polystat/polystat-cli/README.md

 * The temporary files produced by analyzers are to be stored in `--tmp` directory.
 If `--tmp` is not specified, temporary files will be stored in the OS-created tempdir.
 Each target language may have a different structure of the files in the temporary directory.
 It is assumed that the `path` supplied by `--tmp` points to an empty directory.
 If not, the contents of the `path` will be purged.
 If the `--tmp` option is specified but the directory it points to does not exist, it will be created.

 ## Configuration options
-* `--include` and `--exclude` respectively define which rules should be included/excluded from the analysis run.
+* <a name="inex"></a>`--include` and `--exclude` respectively define which rules should be included/excluded from the analysis run.
 These options are mutually exclusive, so specifying both should not be valid.
 If neither option is specified, all the available analyzers will be run.
 The list of available rule specifiers can be found via `polystat list` command.
 * `--j2eo` option allows users to specify the path to the j2eo executable jar.
 If it's not specified, it looks for one in the current working diretory.
 If it's not present in the current working directory, download one from Maven Central (for now, the version is hardcoded to be 0.4.0).
 * `--j2eo-version` option allows users to specify which version of `j2eo` should be downloaded.